Courses in Anthropology

 In-depth survey of selected ancient, historical, and modern world cultures.
 Major themes include production of goods and services, authority systems, legal processes, and religious and ritual life.
 Only one version of A ANT 140 may be taken for credit.

 T ANT 141 Human Rights and Wrongs: Anthropological Explorations (3)

 This course is designed to provide an overview of human rights and anthropology from theoretical and historical points of view and from the vantage point of engagement and practice.
 Using a critical approach, we will move away from the notion of a set category or monolithic legal structure toward an understanding of a flexible and elastic set of conceptual frameworks used to accomplish transitions, make claims and gain access to resources.
 In doing so, we will consider the increasing transnationalization of rights discourse and the growing terrain in which claims, legal and otherwise, are made through it.
 A series of international and national case studies will be examined.
 Open to Honors College students only.

 A ANT 146/146Z (= A LCS 150/150Z) Puerto Rico: People, History, and Culture (3)

-Survey of Puerto Rican culture on the island from the prehispanic era to the 20th century.
-Special emphasis will be placed on the change of sovereignty in 1898, the national question, class and culture, and migration.
-Only one version of A ANT 146 may be taken for credit.
+Survey of the Puerto Rican people, history, and culture on the island from the pre-Hispanic era to the present.
+Special emphasis on the change of sovereignty in 1898, the national question, migration, race, class, and culture.
+Only one version of A LCS 150 may be taken for credit.